 In 2019, recently arrived Venezuelan refugees were estimated to number around 17,000 on Aruba, accounting for some 15% of the population.

-As of 2020, forest cover was around 2% of the total land area.
+As of 2020, the forest cover in Aruba was around 2% of the total land area, equivalent to 420 hectares.

 As of 2020, the population is estimated to be 78.7% Dutch, 6.6% Colombian, 5.5% Venezuelan, 2.8% Dominican; 1.3% Haitian, and 5.1% from other backgrounds.

-In 2020, late in the Atlantic hurricane season, Aruba was affected by two hurricanes in their early stages.
+Late in the 2020 Atlantic hurricane season, the island of Aruba was affected by two hurricanes in their early stages.

 The first three years of the ongoing COVID-19 pandemic (2020–2022) also contributed to a population decrease, mainly due to reduced births and emigration.